“Everyone wants to be right, but no one stops to consider if their idea of right is right.” -F.M. Alexander.

 It is impossible to give one size fits all posture and movement advice, since we are not all one size and shape.
 We all have different starting points, injury histories, limitations, challenges, and goals.
 But these 5 ideas seem to be pretty widely used and accepted as common knowledge, so I thought I would explore them and hopefully get you to examine and rethink them.
 In my experience they are generally not helpful if your goal is to live a life with less pain, tension, and stress and more ease, balance, and freedom in movement.

 So, do you currently use any of these ideas in your life?
 Are you constantly going back and forth between sitting up straight and relaxing, but never really feeling comfortable doing either?
 Play around for a while with letting go of these ideas and replacing them with my suggestions, or with nothing at all.
 If you find this makes sense or piques your curiosity, there’s a lot more we could do to address your unique habits, problem areas, tension patterns, and daily challenges much more accurately and quickly than through a generalized blog post.
-Come try a lesson sometime and find out if I am a quack to be avoided, or one of the only people on this island who can actually help you get to the root of your problem.
+Come try a lesson sometime and find out if I am a quack to be avoided, or someone in Victoria who can actually help you get to the root of your problem.
 I solved my own chronic pain and injury issues using the principles of the Alexander Technique, when everything else I tried failed me.
 Perhaps I can help you do the same?
 To find out, get in touch and tell me about your situation.